Erdos-Team-DaVinci/bird-classifcation/README.md

 We used ReLU activation functions in all convolutional layers and 2 fully connected dense layers, as well as L2 regulation to these dense layers.
 Softmax was applied in the output layer.
 We ran the network of xxx epochs to see the training and validation accuracies.

-### 2. VGG-16
+### VGG-16

 VGG-16 contains 13 convolutional layers, 5 Max Pooling layers, and 3 Dense layers over 6 blocks.
-The simple architecture is as follows: